 When I call a place or a house home, I might expect them to remain the same as to when I left them.
 When I call a bunch of people home, I might expect their attitudes toward me to stay the same.
 The fact is, as much as I wanted to, they will never remain the same.

 Home is a state of feeling; a feeling that follows being alive whenever, wherever with whomever.
 Home is when living life to the fullest, when living up values, making connections to and sharing meaningful experience with people around.
-Home appears and will always appear different but the same state of feeling remains the same.
+Home appears and will always appear different but the same state of feeling remains.

 I don’t miss home.
 I am creating home.